w-pay/sdk-wpay-web-frames/README.md

 targetElement.removeEventListener(Frames.FramesEventType.OnBlur, handleCardNumberWentBlur);
 ```

+Included in the list of events is raising the form validation states of the users' inputs (e.g. `OnValidated`).

 ## Card Verification

 When adding a card to the customer's wallet, the tokenization step may validate whether the card details